Clustering What Matters in Constrained Settings: Introduction

-The consequences of our results for specific constrained clustering problems is summarized in~\Cref{table:2}.
+The algorithms given in Theorem~\ref{thm:main} and Theorem~\ref{thm:main-labelled} are randomized algorithms that guarantee the stated approximation factor with high probability.
+The consequences of our results for specific constrained clustering problems are summarized in~\Cref{table:2} in the Appendix.
 We give the results of related works~\cite{bgjk20,gjk20,aisx23} in the same table to see the contributions of this work.
 Our contributions can be divided into two main categories: \begin{enumerate} \item {\it Matching the best-known result}: This can be further divided into two categories: \begin{enumerate} \item {\it Matching results of \cite{aisx23}}: \cite{aisx23} gives an outlier to outlier-free reduction.
-We also give such a reduction using a different technique with slightly better parameters.
+We also give such a reduction using a different technique with better parameters.
 This means that we match all the results of \cite{aisx23}, which includes problems such as the classical $k$-median/means problems, the Matroid $k$-median problem, the colorful $k$-median problem, and $k$-median in certain special metrics.
-See rows 2-6 in~\Cref{table:2}. \item {\it Matching results of \cite{gjk20}}: \cite{gjk20} gives FPT approximation algorithms for certain constrained problems on which the coreset-based approach of \cite{aisx23} is not known to work.
+See rows 2-6 in~\Cref{table:2} given in the Appendix. \item {\it Matching results of \cite{gjk20}}: \cite{gjk20} gives FPT approximation algorithms for certain constrained problems on which the coreset-based approach of \cite{aisx23} is not known to work.
 See the last row of~\Cref{table:2}. \cite{gjk20} gives algorithms for outlier and outlier-free versions with the same approximation guarantee.
 Since the best outlier-free approximation is also from \cite{gjk20}, our results currently only match the approximation guarantees of \cite{gjk20}.
 However, if there is an improvement in any of these problems, our results will immediately beat the known outlier results of \cite{gjk20}. \end{enumerate} \item {\it Best known results}: Since our results hold for a larger class of constrained problems than earlier works, there are certain problems for which our results give the best-known FPT approximation algorithm.
 The list includes capacitated \kmed/\kmean with hard capacities in general metric and Euclidean spaces.
 It also includes the $k$-median problem in the Ulam metric.
 A recent development in the Ulam $\kmed$ problem~\cite{cdk23} has broken the $2$-approximation barrier.
 Our reduction allows us to take this development to the outlier setting as well.
-The outlier-free results from which our best results are derived using our reduction are given in~\Cref{table:2} (see rows 7-9). \end{enumerate}
+The outlier-free results from which our best results are derived using our reduction are given in~\Cref{table:2} (see rows 7-9) given in the Appendix. \end{enumerate}